adadgio/simplon-ci-cd/README.md

 ### Step 0: On your local machine

-Create a SSh key for your local machine and git to access the server (call it id_rsa_deploybot)
+Create a SSh key on/for your local machine and git to access the server (call it id_rsa_deploybot)

 ```
 cd ~
 ssh-keygen
 cat ~/.ssh/id_rsa_deploybot.pub
 ```

+Add that key to  /home/deployboy/.ssh/authorized_keys

 ### Step1: On the remote server step 2